 Mazzucato (2018) highlights the changing perspectives of economic value in the history of economic thought, especially relating to the creation and expropriation of value.
 For example, the 17th century mercantilist approach stressed the central role of international trade in capturing value for national economies.
-The underlying argument was that a country should export as much as possible of high-value goods and import only low value goods (e.g. raw materials) not available nationally that were necessary for their industries.
+The underlying argument was that a country should export as much as possible of high-value goods and import only low value goods (e.g. raw materials) that were necessary for their industries but not available nationally.
 The role of government was to foster various forms of national protectionism and preferential trade arrangements.

 The 18th Century Physiocrats identified agriculture as the only source of value creation, and argued that manufacturing and commerce took up as much value as inputs to production as they created in output, and thus created no net product.
-They argued that the complex system of preferences, tariffs and other local taxes at the time should be abolished, and agriculture should provide the only source of taxation revenue (History of Economic Thought, 2019).
+They argued that the complex system of preferences,